ysucomputerclub/constitution/README.md

 ### Section 2: Procedure for disciplining and/or removing a member

 1. When any member represents the organization in an unaccepted way and/or any member behaves in a disruptive way in meetings or events, the officers must notify the advisor.
 2. After notification, a notice of the issue shall be given to the member.
-Two weeks after the notice, a meeting shall be held where the member shall be able to share their perspective on the issue.
+One week after the notice, a meeting shall be held where the member shall be able to share their perspective on the issue.
 3. After this meeting, the officers have the right to remove the membership under the circumstance that the member is found to be unchanged.
 A three-fifths vote of the officers’ votes are required to take the removal of membership action.
 3a.
 Removal consists of a ban to all YSU Computer Club systems including but not limited to: YSU Computer Club Discord and appearing at YSU Computer Club Events.
 3b.
 After a time period of two full time semesters (one calendar year) has elapsed, the member has the ability to submit a written appeal to the current officers demonstrating a remedy of the issue.